-- The Clinical Appeals department will determine whether or not to grant an expedited request.
+- The Clinical Appeals department determines whether or not to grant an expedited request.

-- If the Clinical Appeals department determines that the request does not meet expedited criteria set by the Clinical Appeals department the member will be notified.
+- If the Clinical Appeals department determines the request does not meet expedited criteria set by the Clinical Appeals department, the member is notified.

 Appeals of benefit denials issued by the Clinical Services and Disease Management departments are handled by the Clinical Appeals department.

-Administrative appeals without the Clinical Services department’s involvement are handled by the member appeals unit.
-If a member would like to file an appeal on a claim determination, they must mail all administrative appeals UnitedHealthcare Grievance Review Board.
-Visit How to Contact Oxford Commercial section for address information.
+Administrative appeals without the Clinical Services department’s involvement are handled by the Member Appeals unit.
+If a member would like to file an appeal on a claim determination, they must mail all administrative appeals to the UnitedHealthcare Grievance Review Board.
+See How to Contact Oxford Commercial section for address information.

-* In New York, a second-level appeal is not required by us in order to be eligible for an external appeal.
+*In New York, a second-level appeal is not required by us to be eligible for an external appeal.

 P.O.
 Box 816